Questions tagged [paleoclimatology]

 views

-3 Billion years ago, the earth is covered with Carbon Dioxide.
+3 Billion years ago, the earth was covered with Carbon Dioxide.
 Where did it go?

 Oxygen gas began to appear on the earth surface about 2 billion years ago by photosynthesis.
 Carbon Dioxide was converted into carbohydrates in the process.
 Where did these carbohydrates go?